System-Level Natural Language Feedback: Case Study 2: Response Generation

 \subsection{Derive criteria from feedback}

-Using a similar method to \S\ref{sec:query_generation_step1}, we group all feedback related to response generation into ten clusters.
-Then, we summarize the following eight groups (see \autoref{tab:response_feedback_groups}) of feedback types through splitting or merging different clusters.
-By analyzing \autoref{tab:response_feedback_groups}, we derive that an improved response as indicated by users should (i) ground its answer on relevant search results, (ii) be concise and targeted, (iii) be confident in its answer.
-The exact criteria text which will be used to construct the prompts $c$ for the text refiner $P_{\phi}(r^\prime | r, q, c)$ is given in \autoref{tab:response_instruction}.
+Following the approach in \S\ref{sec:query_generation_step1}, we group all feedback related to response generation into ten clusters.
+Then, we summarize the following eight groups (see \autoref{tab:response_feedback_groups}) of feedback types by merging some clusters.
+From \autoref{tab:response_feedback_groups}, we derive that an improved response as indicated by users should (i) ground its answer on relevant search results, (ii) be concise and targeted, (iii) be confident in its answer.
+The criteria text for crafting the prompts $c$ for the text refiner $P_{\phi}(r^\prime | r, q, c)$ is given in \autoref{tab:response_instruction_abbr}.